 1 | Indian krait |

-Bungarus caeruleus measures 90-110cm (record 1.75m) and manifests in a variety of locations, from fields to agricultural areas to woodlands to villages.
-It eats a varied diet, but is particularly biased towards snakes, with meals including Whitaker’s sand boa and Brahminy’s blind snake.
-Bungarus caeruleus inhabits every region of India, as well as Sri Lanka.
-Its venom is strongly neurotoxic, containing both pre and post synaptic neurotoxins, preventing brain signals from being issued, and from binding to receptors in muscle cells.
+Bungarus caeruleus measures 90-110cm (record 165cm) and manifests in a variety of locations, from fields to agricultural areas to woodlands to villages.
+It eats a varied diet, but is particularly biased towards snakes, with confirmed meals including Whitaker’s sand boa and Brahminy’s blind snake.

 The Indian krait is most disturbing for its completely painless bites, and lack of any local symptoms.
-Many victims are bitten while sleeping and have no idea what happened.
+Many victims are bitten while sleeping, and have no idea what happened.
 This medical report followed an Indian army soldier on an exercise patrol in a forest, where he slept the night in a sleeping bag.
-The next day, all the muscles over his body were aching, and his head were pounding.
+The next day, all the muscles over his body were aching, and his head was pounding.
 He visited hospital, where his facial muscles were now stiff, his saliva was pooling inside his mouth, and he struggled to swallow.
-The doctors could find no bite mark anywhere, nor bleeding, and gave him 10 vials of combined cobra, krait and viper antivenom.
-The man recovered, and based on the symptoms, it was assumed to have been a Bungarus caeruleus bite, but never confirmed.

 2 | Malaysian blue krait |